 Tesneem El-Alami - Head Editor Tesneem is our main editor, taking care to attend to all media that is posted on the site.
 She is a Creative Writing major at Lesley University and intends to be an editor post graduation inshaAllah.

 Rayhan El-Alami - Content Curator Rayhan selects themes and articles for the website, and conducts background research to ensure content is accurate and factual.
-She is a stay-at-home mother of two with a background in education.
+She is a stay-at-home mother of three with a background in education.

 Interested in joining the team?
 Just want to chat?
 Shoot an email to email@example.com.

 Sillah is a crowd based solution to improving the salah experience.
 We do not claim to have special expertise or Islamic training.
 Rather, the idea is to utilize the common knowledge and experience of one another to help each other improve.
 This website does not aim to answer any fiqh related questions on prayer.
 If you have a question regarding the mechanics of prayer performance please check with your prefered local imam or online fiqh resource.
 If you notice a discrepancy or inaccuracy in any of the content provided on the website, please contact us directly at firstname.lastname@example.org and we will address the issue as soon as possible.
 May Allah reward you for helping us and being a part of our community.
 Thank You